The Story of Scott Copeland Images

 Scott has been photographing nature since he learned to use a camera 30 years ago - a Nikon FE2 with a 50mm f1.4 lens.
 He has been blessed with many opportunities to experience the natural world.
 Those experiences helped to focus his interest, and hone his skills.

 Scott lives in Lander, Wyoming which is nestled up against the Wind River Mountains in Wyoming's heartland.
 Grand Teton National Park, Yellowstone National Park, and several wilderness areas are an easy day trip from there.
 When possible, he is out photographing.
 That means when he's not doing his day job or being a dad of twin girls.
 He and his wife love to travel, which explains the photos from Africa, Katmai, the Yukon, and Patagonia.
-Scott uses Nikon camera equipment, including a D800 & D800E, his latest toys.
+Scott uses Nikon camera equipment, including the Z7, his latest toy.

-His studio is a digital darkroom at home with an Epson Pro 3880 and 7600 printer.
+His studio is a digital darkroom at home with an Epson P800 printer.
 Both are setup to use Ultrachrome inks with the matte black ink.
 I make all my prints on matte paper to cut down on glare when the images is displayed.

 Any of the images here are available for free use to non-profit pro-environment organizations.
 Without such groups these photos may not have been possible, and may not be possible in the future.